spinndigo/DeadByTwilight/README.md

 # DeadByTwilight
-React Native game made to play the Dead By Daylight in real life
+React Native game made to play the Dead By Daylight in real life as a yard game.
+The application uses Pusher channels to facilitate actions like generator completion and survivor injuries.

 todo: